By the People (2005 film): Plot

 The team then plots to eliminate Paramasivam at a rally, in a staged manner with backup from everyone.
-Unfortunately Kamini is nabbed while trying to bomb the minister, followed by the cripple, Sathyan, Sudhakaran and others who are either killed or nabbed by Balan.
+Kamini is nabbed while trying to bomb the minister, followed by the cripple, Sathyan, Sudhakaran and others who are either shot or nabbed by Balan.
 Despite warning, Paramasivam continues with the rally till it reaches a Portugal cultural festival event.
-Rajan then hurriedly releases the incarcerated 4 the people team, Arvind Sebastian (Arun), Eshwar (Arjun Bose) and Shafeek (Padma Kumar) who arrive incognito at the venue and assassinate Paramasivam point blank and break away.
-Balan pursues them but finds them lodged behind bars, with no evidence that they had ever left the cells.
-He commends Rajan for his clever tactics in annihilating the members of the caucus and leaving no trace of the act, bidding him 'Hasta la vista', the punch line of the band Pulse.
+Rajan then hurriedly releases the incarcerated '4 the people team', who arrive incognito at the venue and assassinate Paramasivam point blank and break away.
+Balan pursues them but finds them lodged behind bars, with no evidence that they had ever left the cells.As he leaves, he commends Rajan for his clever tactics in annihilating the members of the caucus by leaving no trace of the act, bidding him 'Hasta la vista', the punch line of the band Pulse.